jhesch/dirty-bits/README.md

 you may want to build the frontend whenever files in the `frontend` or `lib` directories are touched, but not for changes to `README.md` or files under `backend`, `indexer` or `worker`.

 There might be some files under `frontend` that you do not want to trigger a build, like other markdown files with a `.md` extension.
-Any files included by a previous patterns like `frontend/**` can be excluded with a negated pattern later in the list, like `!*.md`:
+Any files included by a previous patterns like `frontend/**` can be excluded with a negated pattern later in the list, like `!*.md`

+### Example rules file

 ```yaml
 backend:
   - 'backend/**'
   - 'lib/**'

 frontend:
   - 'frontend/**'
   - 'lib/**'
   - '!*.md'

 indexer:
   - 'indexer/**'
   - 'lib/**'

 worker:
   - 'worker/**'
   - 'lib/**'